ly-s20/ios101-project2-wordle-starter/README.md

 Submitted by: **San Ly**

-**Wordle** is an app that ...
-[Update the number of letters.
+**Wordle** is an app that ... [ allows users to
+1. Update the number of letters.
-Update the number of guesses.
+2. Update the number of guesses.
-Update the theme settings.
+3. Update the theme settings.
-Update the alien wordle settings.]
+4. Update the alien wordle settings.]

 Time spent: **4** hours spent in total